camunda/camunda-docs-manual/content/user-guide/process-engine/delegation-code.md

 setter/private field on the injection target should always be `org.camunda.bpm.engine.delegate.Expression`**.

 {{< note title="" class="warning" >}}
   Private fields cannot always be modified!
-It does **not work** with e.g.
-  CDI beans (because you have proxies instead of real objects) or with some SecurityManager configurations.
+It does **not work** with e.g., CDI beans (because you have proxies instead of real objects) or with some SecurityManager configurations.
   Please always use a public setter-method for the fields you want to have injected!
 {{< /note >}}